 - Add the chicken, bring to a boil, and boil until cooked.
 If using chicken breasts instead of a whole chicken, chicken broth can be used in place of water.

-- While the chicken is cooking, chop all the vegetables.
+- While the chicken is cooking, chop the celery, carrots, onions, amd garlic.

 - Crack the eggs into a small bowl and beat.

 - When the chicken is cooked, remove it from water and set it aside to cool slightly.

 - Meanwhile, add the chopped celery, carrots, onions, and garlic cloves to the boiling water.

 - Boil until the vegetables are cooked, but not mushy.